 All manuscripts undergo an anonymous double blind peer review process.
 The reviewers are required to comment on the scientific worth of the article and its suitability for publication in SAJOT.
 (To ensure a blind review see section below).
 The comments are returned to the authors by the editor with a directive for further action required.
-Articles may be accepted without change, changes may be requested or the article may be rejected.
+Articles may be accepted without change, changes may be requested, the article may be asked to be resubmitted for review or the article may be rejected.